akshell/docs/ref/ak/base.rst

 In file `base.js`_ ``ak`` library extends standard JavaScript by some features borrowed mainly from Python_ making it more suitable for creating modular server-side applications.
-The code was inspired by MochiKit_ client-side JavaScript library by Bob Ippolito.
+The code was inspired by MochiKit_ client-side JavaScript library, by Bob Ippolito.

 .. _base.js: http://www.akshell.com/apps/ak/code/base.js
 .. _Python: http://python.org/